Melomario57/Melomario57/README.md

 ## 🤔About me:

--🌱Now i´m finishing a web development Bootcamp.
+-🌱Completing a web development course.

--🌱I enjoy reading books about programming basic concepts.
+-🌱Currently, i'm reading a book about programming basic concepts.

--🌱Learning java to improve my coding skills
+-🌱Learning java to improve my coding skills.

--🌱I´ve completed some projects using HTML, CSS, JS and React.
+-🌱Building some projects using HTML, CSS, JS and React.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.